solana-labs/solana/docs/src/proposals/rip-curl.md

 changed it to instead store transaction statuses in a local RocksDB instance and offer days of history.
 We then extended that to 6 months via BigTable.

-With each modification, the API became more suitable for explorers and less appealing for transaction processing.
+With each modification, the API became more suitable for applications serving static content and less appealing for transaction processing.
 The clients poll for transaction status instead of being notified, giving the false impression of higher confirmation times.
 Furthermore, what clients can poll for is limited, preventing them from making reasonable real-time decisions, such as recognizing a transaction is confirmed as soon as particular, trusted validators vote on it.

 ## Proposed Solution